NhungNguyen04/AI-Assignments/README.md

 # AI Assignments Repository

 This repository contains all the assignments for the Artificial Intelligence course.
-Each assignment is organized in its own folder with the necessary files and instructions.

 ## Assignments

 ### Assignment 1

-**Title:** DFS/BFS/UCS for Sokoban
+**Title:** DFS/BFS/UCS for Sokoban\n
 **Description:** Develop BFS and UCS function on the Sokoban game.

 ### Assignment 2